Amelia Eve

-Amelia Eve (born 2 February 1992) is a British actress.
-She is best known for her role as Jamie in the Netflix original supernatural-horror series The Haunting of Bly Manor.
+Amelia Eve (born 2 February 1992) is an English actress.
+On television, she is best known for her role in the Netflix horror series The Haunting of Bly Manor (2020).
+Her films include Insidious: Out of the Further (2026).

 Early life and career

 Eve was born and raised in London, England.
 In 2018, Eve appeared in the BBC comedy series Enterprice.
 In 2020, Eve had a starring role as Jamie opposite Victoria Pedretti in the Netflix series The Haunting of Bly Manor.
+In 2026, Eve starred as Gemma Hall in Insidious: Out of the Further, the sixth movie in the Insidious franchise.